mlflow/mlflow/examples/plugins/writing-plugins.rst

 ~~~~~~~~~~~~

 MLflow Python API plugins provide a powerful mechanism for customizing the behavior of the MLflow
-Python client, allowing you to define custom behaviors for logging metrics, params, and artifacts,
+Python client, allowing you to integrate third-party tracking and artifact storage solutions,
-set special context tags at run creation, and override model registry methods for registering
+set special context tags at run creation, and override model registry methods.
-models etc.

 Defining a Plugin
 ~~~~~~~~~~~~~~~~~
-MLflow plugins are defined as standalone Python packages which can then be distributed for installation via PyPI or conda.
+You define an MLflow plugin as a standalone Python package which can then be distributed for installation via PyPI or conda.
 See https://github.com/mlflow/mlflow/tree/master/tests/resources/mlflow-test-plugin for an example package that implements all currently-supported plugin types.

-In particular, note that the example package contains a ``setup.py`` that declares a number of `entry points <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_:
+In particular, the example package contains a ``setup.py`` that declares a number of `entry points <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_:

 .. code-block:: python